K-PaaS/application-platform-guide-eng/user_guide/development_platform/nodejs_api_service_metering.md

 	}

-### <div id='22'></div> 2.6.4 정책 등록
+### <div id='22'></div> 2.6.4 Policy Registration

-정책은 2가지 방식 중 하나의 방법으로 CF-ABACUS에 등록할 수 있다.
+A policy can be registered in CF-ABACUS in one of two ways.

-#### 1.  js 파일을 등록하는 방식
+#### 1. By registering js file
-작성한 정책을 다음의 디렉토리에 저장한 후, CF에 CF-ABACUS를 배포 또는 재배포 한다.
+After saving the created policy in the following directory, deploy or redeploy CF-ABACUS to the CF..

--   미터링 정책의 경우
+-   For Metering Policy

 		cf-abacus/lib/plugins/provisioning/src/plans/metering

--   등급 정책의 경우
+-   For Rating Policy

 		cf-abacus/lib/plugins/provisioning/src/plans/pricing

--   과금 정책의 경우
+-   For Billing Policy

 	 	cf-abacus/lib/plugins/provisioning/src/plans/rating

-#### 2. DB에 등록하는 방식
+#### 2. By registering it to the DB
-작성한 정책을 curl 등을 이용해 DB에 저장하는 방식으로 CF-ABACUS를 재배포할 필요는 없다. 정책 등록 시, 정책 ID는 고유해야 한다.
+There is no need to redeploy CF-ABACUS by saving the created policy in the DB using curl, etc. When registering a policy, the policy ID must be unique.

--   미터링 정책의 경우
+-   For Metering Policy

 		POST /v1/metering/plans/:metering_plan_id
 	>